w3c-webmob/network-evolution-roadmap/roadmap.md

 * CDMA2000 1X - Voice standard of CDMA2000
 * CDMA2000 1xEV-DO - Data standard of CDMA2000.
 Revision A introduced protocols, new forward link data rates and quality of service flags to allow for use cases such as VoIP.
 Revision B improved the standard by managing edge-of-cell signal, using multiplexing to reduce latency and higher rates satisying use cases such as high definition video streaming.
 * GSM - 2G standard developed by the standards body ETSI.
 It operators in 219 countries as of 2014.
 It originally had no data requirements, later it expanded to include data communications including GPRS (around 56–114 kbit/s) and EDGE standards (around 400–1000 kbit/s).
 * UMTS - 3G mobile telecommunications system developed by 3GPP.
+UMTS is a circuit plus packet switching combined network.
 UMTS uses WCDMA.
 * WCDMA - 3G mobile technology for voice, text, MMS and data communications.
 * WCDMA HSPA - Data communications which extends WCDMA using shared channel, higher modulation and other methods to increase rates  (around 7–42 Mbit/s).
 HSPA+ extends these data rates up to 84 Mbit/s.
 In 2011 HSPA+ was operational in 170 countries.
 * LTE - 4G mobile technology, short for "Long Term Evolution", developed for data communication and maintained by 3GPP.
+LTE is an all-IP flat architecture system.
 Users need an LTE capable device to make use of LTE as LTE operates on a separate radio spectrum.
 * TD-LTE
 * AXGP
 * WiMAX